 Nutrition: 479 calories, 33.3 g fat, 4.4 g saturated fat, 52 mg sodium, 44.7 g carbs, 15 g fiber, 20.9 g sugar, 10.8 g protein

 If you’re all about sneaking vegetables into your sweet breakfast routine, this recipe is for you — it has 60% of your recommended daily fiber.
 The zucchini in this pudding is loaded with vitamins and boasts more blood pressure-lowering potassium than a banana.
-It’s also a good source of healthy fats, thanks to omega-3 fatty acid-rich walnuts and monounsaturated fatty avocados.
+It’s also a good source of healthy fats, thanks to omega-3-fatty-acid-rich walnuts and monounsaturated-fat-packed avocados.